 NYC's sewage sludge

 One of NYC’s biggest municipal solid waste streams is sewage sludge, which after treatment is discreetly referred to as biosolids.
-NYC produces about 1,400 tons per day of biosolids, or over 500,000 tons per year, and pays contractors about $50 million a year to remove it.
+NYC produces about 1,400 tons per day of biosolids, or over 500,000 tons per year, and pays a small number of contractors about $50 million a year to remove it.
 Over the last few decades, the City has gone from dumping it in the ocean to mostly sending it to landfills.
 With landfills filling up and becoming more costly to use, the City has been evaluating what to do with the biosolids.

-The NYC Dept. of Environmental Protection, which manages the City’s water and sewer system, collects sludge from 14 wastewater recovery plants to centralized facilities for dewatering.
+The NYC Department of Environmental Protection, which manages the City’s water and sewer system, collects sludge from 14 wastewater recovery plants and takes them to centralized facilities for dewatering.
 Over the last few years, they have reported studying what to do with the sludge, looking into direct land application, anaerobic digestion, incineration, and the newer and less well known thermal processing techniques of gasification and pyrolysis.
 We'll look at each one in turn.

-NYC put its sludge on barges and dumped it in the ocean until 1992, when Congress banned ocean dumping.
-NYC then put most of its sludge on rail to Colorado to be spread as fertilizer, or to a plant in the South Bronx to be converted to fertilizer pellets.
+Until 1992, NYC put its sludge on barges and dumped it in the ocean, when Congress banned ocean dumping.
+NYC then sent its sludge on rail to Colorado to be spread as fertilizer, or to a plant in the South Bronx to be converted to fertilizer pellets.
 But shipping to Colorado got too expensive, and complaints about the smell led to the shutdown of the Bronx facility in 2010.

 Future biosolids disposal options?

 While landfilling is currently the least expensive solution, landfill capacity is shrinking, and costs will keep going up.
 Landfilling sludge contributes to climate change in two steps: the use of fuel needed to transport it, and the release of methane as sludge degrades anaerobically in landfills.

 DEP was looking closely at many options for biosolids disposal: